Max Kepler Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.60 team ERA ranks third across all MLB pitching staffs.
+- The Rays have a 3.56 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to give up the seventh-fewest home runs in baseball (61 total, one per game).
+- Rays pitchers combine to surrender the sixth-fewest home runs in baseball (61 total, one per game).

-- Armstrong starts for the first time this season for the Rays.
+- Glasnow (0-0) pitches for the Rays to make his third start of the season.

-- The 32-year-old right-hander came out of the bullpen in his last outing this season, his only action so far.
+- In his most recent appearance on Saturday, the right-hander threw 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.